Need to starve terrorists of financing and emerging technologies: UK | Technology

 ''Online incitement has radicalised vulnerable people in far-off countries who have gone on to use rental vans as weapons of terror,'' Cleverly said.

-''So we must continue to work together to fight terrorist ideologies online,'' the British foreign secretary added.

-Cleverly said the international community must ''starve terrorists of the finance and emerging technologies that will cause death and destruction around the world".
+The foreign secretary emphasised the need for continuing to work unitedly to fight terrorist ideologies and that the international community must ''starve'' terrorists of the finances and emerging technologies that will cause death and destruction around the world.

+''The threat from terrorism hasn't gone away.
+We know a repressive response will only exacerbate the problem,'' he said.

+''And if we are to keep our people safe, we must comply with human rights and we must continue to work together, and with industry and with all parts of our communities to discredit the narratives of hate, to counter radicalisation, to infiltrate networks, to foil plots and to starve terrorists of the finances and the emerging technologies that they would use to do us harm,'' he said.

 India hosted the meeting of the UN Security Council Counter Terrorism Committee in its capacity as its chair.

-While the first day's meeting took place in Mumbai on Friday, second day's deliberations were in Delhi on Saturday.
+While the first day's meeting took place in Mumbai, the second day's deliberations were in Delhi.

+On his part, Cleverly described India as a powerful voice on the international stage and an important partner for the UK.

+''India is a powerful voice on the international stage and an important partner for the UK.
+Had a positive and productive meeting with @DrSJaishankar.
+We discussed collaboration on trade, investment, defence & security to improve the lives and livelihoods of our citizens,'' he tweeted.

-The UK's Counter Daesh Communication Cell, in partnership with the US and UAE governments, works to challenge Daesh propaganda, according to the British High Commission.
+Separately, the British High Commission said the UK's Counter Daesh Communication Cell, in partnership with the US and UAE Governments, works to challenge Daesh propaganda.

 During the visit, the British foreign secretary announced further collaboration between the UK and India through British International Investment.

-This included 11 million pound of UK funding invested in Kinara Capital, a woman-led fintech company.
+This included 11 million pounds of UK funding invested in Kinara Capital, a woman-led fintech company, the high commission said.

-e high commission said Cleverly also announced a 22 million pound investment by the UK-backed Neev II Fund into Hygenco which will help India's green energy transition by pioneering green hydrogen.
+The high commission said Cleverly also announced a 22 million pounds investment by the UK-backed Neev II Fund into Hygenco which will help India's green energy transition by pioneering green hydrogen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)